 Marcus Killmon, Captain and Facilities Manager

 Marcus supports every program at VCR.
 He maintains VCR’s fleet of marine vessels and has held a captain’s license since 2002.
-Marcus grew up spending time on Cedar Island and has been a member of the Wachapreague Volunteer Fire Department for 30 years.
+Marcus grew up spending time on Cedar Island and has been a member of the Wachapreague Volunteer Fire Department for more than 30 years.

 Bo Lusk, Coastal Scientist